softchris/azure-book/azure-functions.md

 When you create a new function there are some decisions you need to make before you can start coding like:

-1. Trigger type, this is about deciding what should trigger the invocation of your function like a HTTP call or maybe a change to a database row or something else
+1. **Trigger type**, this is about deciding what should trigger the invocation of your function like a HTTP call or maybe a change to a database row or something else
-2. Authoring, there are three ways to author your function, in VS Code, Any editor + Core Tools or In-portal
+2. **Authoring**, there are three ways to author your function, in VS Code, Any editor + Core Tools or In-portal

 ### Starting fresh - no functions added (yet)
 When adding your first function, you are presented with the Quickstart screen.